PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 15:03:00
+Last updated: 2024-04-02 15:04:04
-Random Quote: Our lives are a sum total of the choices we have made. - Wayne Dyer
+Random Quote: Our character is what we do when we think no one is looking. - H. Jackson Brown Jr.